Provider Philosophy And Mission Statement

 WHY DO I HAVE TO SIGN A CONTRACT?

 ALL money exchanges and transfers of important/valuable goods require a clear understanding of the transaction taking place.
-Think about it--Just getting your car tires rotated requires a service agreement!!
+Think about it -- Just getting your car tires rotated requires a service agreement!!
 So why not Child Care--aren't children valuable goods?
-You are giving me your money AND your child, don't you want something in return?
 It is simply good business sense and responsible parenting to spell out the costs, limits, terms & conditions of your child's Care (i.e. your and my responsibilities, State & local laws, etc.)

 HOW DO YOU SCHEDULE EVERYONE?